Rajathbail/homepi/README.md

 #### Part 2 :: Setting up the Lambda Function

+Sign into your AWS Dashboard.

-Create a new Lambda function and paste the code from the folder titled [ "AWS Lambda"](https://developer.amazon.com/alexa-skills-kit/tutorials/fact-skill-1) into index.js
+Create a new Lambda function and paste the code from the file [ "AWS Lambda/HomeWatch.js"](https://github.com/Rajathbail/homepi/blob/v1.0/AWS%20Lambda/HomeWatch.js) into index.js

 There are comments present at all parts to be replaced.
 This includes all the S3 keys and buckets.
 (So the skill shouldn't work just yet. 🤖)

 #### Part 3 :: Setting up S3 buckets

+In your AWS Dashboard:

 Create a new S3 Bucket and name it as you would like.
 Take note of the key 📎